-In the UK, winter spans from December to February, so we have enlisted the help of cuisine Master Chef Anthony Boyd, to talk us through his favourite ingredient this season.
+In the UK, winter spans from December to February, so we have enlisted the help of Deputy Head of Cuisine Chef Anthony Boyd, to talk us through his favourite ingredient this season.

 Chef Anthony’s favourite seasonal ingredient of the moment is Jerusalem artichokes, as he says “they are very versatile, they taste quite earthy, and just smell like…winter!”